Indian tax forms

-Indian tax forms are used to document information in compliance with the Income Tax Act of 1961 and in accordance with the Income Tax Rules (codified in 1962), which govern the process of filing income tax returns in India.
+Indian tax forms document information in compliance with the Income Tax Act of 2025 and the Income Tax Rules, 2026, which govern income tax return filing in India.

 Forms

 Form 10BA

 Form 10BA is a declaration form that is used by a certain section of assessees while filing income tax returns in India.
 The form is a declaration by the assessee.
 The format is specified by the Income Tax Department of India.

 Form 10BA applies to a certain section of assessees who are required to claim deductions under section 80GG.
 This declaration is filed by the assessee himself.
 Rule 11B specifically applies to the use of Form 10BA.

 10BA components

 Form 10BA has a limited number of details to be filled in by the assessee wishing to make a declaration towards claiming a deduction as per Section 80GG.